Breanna Clark

 Breanna Clark (born November 4, 1994) is an American Paralympic athlete who has competed in T20 category races.
 She was diagnosed with autism at age four.

 Career

 Clark ran on the track teams at Susan Miller Dorsey High School and Pasadena City College.

+Personal life

-She has a twin brother named Rashard.
+She has a twin brother named Rashard and first-cousin named Duane who also both ran track.
 Their mother, Rosalyn Clark, won a silver medal in the 1976 Summer Olympics in the women's 4 x 400 metres relay.
 Breanna is a world, Parapan American and Paralympic champion in the races that she competes in.